 Fendi’s iconic Baguette purse came out in 1997 and is a true collector’s item today.
 Fendi’s Baguette was the very first ‘IT bag’ in the ’90s thanks to its role in the hit HBO series Sex and the City.
 Designed by Silvia Venturini Fendi, the bag’s name comes from the way it sits comfortably under the arm like a baguette of bread.
 Since its inception, there have been over a thousand variations, including collaborations with celebrities and artists who have designed exclusive versions of their own.
 Fendi’s 2012 Baguette Book pays tribute to this iconic piece!

 Mary Quant Mini Dress

 English designer and icon Mary Quant became an instrumental figure in the 1960s London-based Mod and youth fashion movements.
 One of the designs she is most credited with popularizing is the miniskirt, a defining fashion of the 60s.
 Quant gave the miniskirt its name, Mini, inspired by her love for the Mini car.
 By promoting this fun, youthful, easy to move in fashion, she encouraged young people to be playful with their style.

 Yves Saint Laurent ‘Le Smoking Tuxedo’

 The famous couturier Yves Saint Laurent, created Le Smoking Tuxedo in 1966.
 Designed for women it was the first of its kind to earn attention.
 While at first, the collection received a negative response.
-It later pioneered minimalist, androgynous styles for women, as well as the use of power suits and pantsuits since.
+It later pioneered minimalist, androgynous styles for women, as well as the use of power suits and pantsuits.